Hazel Park High School announcer replaced after basketball brawl

 “One of our students threw a bottle and that student has been disciplined,’’ said Kruppe.
 “That was inappropriate.
 Our AD made a comment to the referee, which was inappropriate.
 There were three adults that made some decisions that they all, in retrospect, wish they did not.
 The MHSAA has to make a decision what to do with the official.’’

-A MHSAA report by the referees who worked the game was obtained by the Free Press.
+An MHSAA report by the referees who worked the game was obtained by the Free Press.
 North Farmington Coach Todd Negoshian and Orchard Lake St. Mary’s Coach Todd Covert, who was in attendance scouting, also confirmed that multiple inflammatory remarks were made by the announcer towards the referees.

 The MHSAA said it was still reviewing the information and no decision had been made about any possible disciplinary action.